-- If using formwork, make sure it is sufficiently stable, and that its surfaces are smooth.
+- If using formwork, make sure it is sufficiently stable, provides adequate sealing, and that its surfaces are smooth.
 Use formwork release oil. - While casting the concrete, no moisture may be drawn out of the material by adjacent dry and absorbent surfaces.
 Therefore, any existing refractory lining should be pre-wetted.
+Any moisturesensitive materials, such as insulation, should be covered with foil. - As the material is free-flowing, no supporting measures such as rodding or vibration are required for compaction. - To avoid the risk of demixing, vibrators should not be used. - To ensure optimum filling, the material should be distributed evenly during casting, i.e. not poured at a single point.
+In general, however, the product reliably and automatically fills the available space.

-Any moisturesensitive materials, such as insulation, should be covered with foil. - While casting the material, or shortly afterwards, the concrete must be compacted by rodding or vibration (e.g. with an internal vibrator). - If an internal vibrator is used, continue the vibration only until no further compaction is evident.
-To prevent air inclusions, withdraw the vibrator slowly from the concrete. - Depending on layer thickness and heating-up time, it may be advisable to provide evaporation holes (not in areas subjected to the liquid phase).
+Depending on layer thickness and heating-up time, it may be advisable to provide evaporation holes (not in areas subjected to the liquid phase).